If you're new to these cars, here's a quick list of "buzzwords" that will have you up & running with the shop owners in short order:

 An alternative to this is the UniChip, distributed in Australia by Air Power Systems.
 This is a programmable "interceptor" which allows tuning of ECU input and output signals, leaving the ECU as-is.

-In the same vein is the HKS F-CONV piggyback unit.
-Hot 4's fitted one of these to a 1995 car with excellent results.
+HKS F-CONV piggyback unit.
+Hot 4's fitted one of these to a 1995

 New options that have come to my attention are the LINK Engine Management System from AVO in Melbourne, Australia, and the APEXi "PowerFC".
 They plug into the factory harness, completely replacing the Nissan ECCS module.
 They are also highly programmable, but not as ultimately tuneable as a full replacement ECU.

-From where I'm sitting, not much for the open road.
+Top of Page Back to FAQFrom where I'm sitting, not much for the open road.
 Officially, the brakes came off the 300ZX/R33 Skyline, and most people think they stop OK.
 A colleague who has driven both swears the 200's brakes are perhaps a little better, but this might be simply a newer, tighter car.
 Either way, that's high praise indeed.

 One contributor says for track work the standard pads (in the UK) are just not up to it.
 He fitted new pads obtained through Demon Tweaks in the UK.
 I can't comment on these claims.